alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-08-14-timeseries-analysis.markdown

 ![PACF]({{site.url}}/assets/tsa_pacf.jpg)

 We see in these charts that autocorrelation decreases as we look backwards in the series.
 This means that we are likely dealing with an auto-regressive process.
-If we are to build an auto-regressive model for this series we'll probably select coefficients 1, 2, 4 and 6.In the charts above, the blue bands are the error margin, everything within the bands are not statistically significant.
-The coefficient 0 is always 1, as it is the correlation of the timeseries with itself.
+If we are to build an auto-regressive model for this series we'll probably consider the coefficients for the 1, 2, 4 and 6 lags.
+The blue bands are the error margin; everything within the bands are not statistically significant.
+The coefficient with index 0 is always 1, as it is the correlation of the timeseries with itself.

-Another concept is white noise: mean is 0, variance constant with time and no lag auto-correlation, no matter the lag value.
-White noise is not predictable.
+A series can be stationary, that is the mean is 0 and the variance constant with time, but with no lag auto-correlation, no matter the lag value.
+Such a series is called white noise and it is not predictable.

+Let's plot some generated time series to explore the PCF and PACF charts for various cases.

 Since timeseries tend to be noisy, we introduce the concept of moving average.
 When selecting the smoothing period, one needs to pay attention to aliasing effects that occur when the length of interval is larger than half of the period.